Significant Rock Features

 Formed more than 2700 million years ago, Wave Rock is 14 metres high, and 110 metres long.
 The granite cliff resembling a wave about to break is on the northern face of a large erosional remnant called Hyden Rock.
-This curved cliff face is 15 metres high and 110 metres long which has been rounded by weathering and water erosion, undercutting its base and leaving a rounded overhang.
+This curved cliff face has been rounded by weathering and water erosion, undercutting its base and leaving a rounded overhang.
 It was formed by water dissolving and re-depositing chemicals in the granite as it runs down the cliff face.

 Gulaga (Mt Dromedary) - New South Wales

 The mountain is an isolated volcanic core rising 797 metres above sea level near the historical villages of Tilba Tilba and Central Tilba.
 Viewed from the sea the mountain resembles a dromedary camel.
 It was formed during volcanic activity which took place about 100 million years ago.

 Bald Rock - New South Wales/Queensland border

 An inselberg, or isolated rock hill, Bald Rock is said to be Australia's largest exposed granite surface.
 It towers about 200 metres above the surrounding bushland, is 750 metres long, 500 metres wide and rises to 1277 metres above sea level.
 The granite which forms Bald Rock was emplaced into the surrounding metamorphic and sedimentary rock about 247 million years ago.
 Subsequent uplift and erosion has removed the majority of the surrounding sediments and metamorphic rocks, with Bald Rock remaining as a result of its resistance to weathering.

 Oldest known rocks in each State and Territory

 |STATE/TERRITORY||Rock Unit and Location||Rock Type||Age (millions of years)||Geological Time (Era)||Reference|